 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Ceso 40mg Tablet at a fixed time.
+Ceso 40mg Tablet is to be taken empty stomach.

 In Depth Information on Ceso Tablet